Tweet-311-Denver/tweet_311_denver_ui/README.md

   - Use an agile process to turn defined requirements into deployed and production ready software

 - Gain experience dividing applications into components and domains of responsibilities to facilitate multi-developer teams.
-Service oriented architecture concepts and patterns are highly encouraged.
+- Service oriented architecture concepts.
 - Practice an advanced, professional git workflow (see whole-team expectations)
 - Gain more experience using continuous integration tools to build and automate the deployment of features in various environments
 - Build applications that execute in development, test, CI, and production environments